Cervical screening programme

 Sometimes the sample cannot be examined – this is called an inadequate test.
 The most common reason for this is when there are not enough cervical cells in the sample to give an accurate assessment.
 You will be asked to have a further cervical screening test.

-Can I reduce my risk of developing cervical cancer?
+Reducing the risk of developing cervical cancer

-Yes: Some factors that may reduce your risk of developing abnormal cells include:
+Some factors that may reduce your risk of developing abnormal cells include:

 - Stopping smoking

 If you notice any of the following signs or symptoms, please see your doctor: